ofiwg/libfabric/man/fi_opx.7.md

 # OVERVIEW

-The OPX provider is a native implementation of the libfabric interfaces that makes direct use of Omni-Path fabrics as well as libfabric acceleration features.
+The *opx* provider is a native libfabric provider suitable for use with Omni-Path fabrics.
+OPX features great scalability and performance when running libfabric-enabled message layers.
-The purpose of this provider is to show the scalability and performance of libfabric, providing an "extreme scale" development environment for applications and middleware using the libfabric API, and to support a functional and performant version of MPI on Omni-Path fabrics.
+OPX requires 3 additonal external development libraries to build: libuuid, libnuma, and the Linux kernel headers.

 # SUPPORTED FEATURES